amleshkashyap/moreRailsEtc/hpc_arch_db/os/tools/README.md

       - Eg, when multiple processes are created that use the same executable file - then read only pages maybe shared, thus creating alias frames (instead of maintaining copies of the process in memory).

+  * Inverted Page Table (FreeBSD)
+    - Inverted page tables are indexed by physical address and hold the virtual address - this essentially means a linear search would be required for efficient translation.
+    - Hardware computes a hash of the virtual address to find an entry in the hash anchor table (HAT).
+    - This entry points to an entry in inverted page table - in case of collision, the worst case linear search is performed.
+    - Inverted table has the benefit that it can be a global DS with only as many entries as the possible pages - unlike having page tables per process.
+However, aliasing becomes difficult.

 ## Executable And Linkable Format (ELF)
   * [Ref](https://refspecs.linuxfoundation.org/elf/elf.pdf)